1. About ramipril

 There are also lots of other types of blood pressure-lowering medicines:

-If you can't take ramipril or other ACE inhibitor medicines because of side effects such as a dry cough, you may be able to switch to another type of blood pressure-lowering medicine.
+If you cannot't take ramipril or other ACE inhibitor medicines because of side effects such as a dry cough, you may be able to switch to another type of blood pressure-lowering medicine.